ds-modules/CP-101-student/README.md

 **Instructor: Karen Chapple**

-The goal of this module is to provide a basic intro to census and economic data collection, processing, and analysis while demonstrating the use ofs of real-time urban data and analytics.
+The goal of this module is to provide a basic intro to census and economic data collection, processing, and analysis while demonstrating the use of real-time urban data and analytics.

 **Developers: Monica Wilkinson, Vera Wang, Rebekah Tang, Kseniya Usovich